natedingyifeng/natedingyifeng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second-year CS Ph.D. student at the [University of Illinois Urbana-Champaign](https://illinois.edu/) in the [PL/FM/SE](https://cs.illinois.edu/research/areas/programming-languages-formal-methods-and-software-engineering) group, advised by Prof. [Lingming Zhang](http://lingming.cs.illinois.edu/).
+I am a CS Ph.D. student at the [University of Illinois Urbana-Champaign](https://illinois.edu/) in the [PL/FM/SE](https://cs.illinois.edu/research/areas/programming-languages-formal-methods-and-software-engineering) group, advised by Prof. [Lingming Zhang](http://lingming.cs.illinois.edu/).

-My research interest lies in Software Engineering and its synergy with Machine Learning, with a focus on improving software engineering with generative models.
+My primary research fields are Software Engineering and Machine Learning.
+I focus on building language models to solve software engineering tasks, with specific interests in improving reasoning and planning capabilities of LLMs for code generation and repair.
 You can find my CV [here](/files/Yifeng_CV.pdf).<br/>

 I obtained my bachelor's degrees at [Tsinghua University](https://www.tsinghua.edu.cn/en/), including one in Software Engineering from the [School of Software](https://www.thss.tsinghua.edu.cn/en/) and one in Business Administration from the [School of Economics and Management](https://www.sem.tsinghua.edu.cn/en/).
 I was a research assistant at [Software System Security Assurance Group](http://www.wingtecher.com/homeen) during my undergraduate years, advised by Prof. [Yu Jiang](https://sites.google.com/site/jiangyu198964/home).<br/>